mohamuhsin/piano-keys/README.md

 **5.** Inside the function, create a second event handler property that runs the keyReturn when a mouseup event fires on any note.

+**6.** At the beginning of the code, we have variable name assignments for the keys array and the empty notes array.
+There is also a function looping through the keys array and pushing the keys elements to the notes array to be assigned a variable name.

+Now, you must create a .forEach loop that will pass the elements in the notes array through your event assignment function.